 Best Memory Card 4k Video Fujifilm X-H1

 The Fujifilm X-H1 puts out 200mbps video which translates to about 25MB/s.
-Any card that clears this number with in-camera write speeds will work find for 4k video.
+Any card that clears this number with in-camera write speeds will work for 4k video.
 This may make you want to buy cheaper slower cards, but remember you have to transfer your footage to a drive.
 If you’re in the middle of a production, slow cards could slow you down and I would buy UHS-II memory cards with a higher read rate and a nice UHS-II memory card reader.
 Since you don’t need a fast write speed, you can get away with using some of the slower UHS-II cards that still have fast read speeds.
 This would be cards like the Delkin Prime, which have a USB 3.0 read speed of 273MB/s but only an in-camera write speed of 80MB/s.
 Great for video!

 UHS-II vs. UHS-I Memory Cards In The Fujifilm X-H1

 With the Fujifilm X-H1, you can get by using UHS-I memory cards if you’re just casually shooting.
 You’ll find they are less expensive and still have incredible performance.
 Actually, until recently Fujifilm cameras have always smoked the competition with UHS-I memory card speeds.
-UHS-I cards in Fujifilm cameras perform almost as fast as UHS-II cards do in Panasonic cameras as an example.
+UHS-I cards in Fujifilm cameras perform almost as fast as UHS-II cards do in Panasonic cameras as example.

-If you’re doing a lot of burst shooting, it will be worth buying the top performing UHS-II cards.
+If you’re doing a lot of burst shooting, it will be worth buying the top-performing UHS-II cards.
 If you’re shooting video, just get UHS-II cards that have decent write speeds but fast USB read speeds and you’ll be fine.

 Best Memory Cards Fujifilm X-H1 | Bottom Line

-The Fujifilm X-H1 was the best camera at the time of its launch.
+The Fujifilm X-H1 was the best APS-C camera at the time of its launch.
 The performance and features are just insane.

 Because the camera is so versatile, it’s hard to say which cards are perfect for you.
-Spots, action and wildlife photographers will want the fastest UHS-II cards they can get, while a video shooter who doesn’t need fast write speeds might want cards with just fast read speeds for quick offload times.
+Spots, action, and wildlife photographers will want the fastest UHS-II cards they can get, while a video shooter who doesn’t need fast write speeds might want cards with just fast read speeds for quick offload times.

 With a few nice cards, you can do just about anything with this camera.
-While UHS-II are tempting, they aren’t always needed for the average joe just shooting casual photography.
+While UHS-II is tempting, they aren’t always needed for the average Joe just shooting casual photography.
 Or you can do what I do and buy a UHS-II card for slot one, then leave a slower UHS-I card in slot II for JPEG backups or for overflow.
 I actually shoot with a really fast 32GB card in slot one, then a 64GB UHS-I card in slot II.
-This get gets me through most situations.
+This gets me through most situations.